joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 Gives us NaN in JavaScript and not `cat cat cat cat cat` (Other programming languages may use `*` this way.
 See Ruby or Python).

-If you try to compare `NaN` to `NaN` it will always be false
+If you try to compare `NaN` to `NaN` it will always be false.

 Because, JavaScript cannot calculate whether two invalid math operations are equal to each other.
-In our case is 5 `*` cats is equal to 5 `*` dogs are both invalid, therefore the value will always be false:
+In our case is 5 `*` cats and 5 `*` dogs are both invalid, therefore the value will always be false:

 ```js
 let manyCats = "cat " * 5;